-That’s where we are available. we’ve got both chairs in our office and have extensive experience with each model. during this comparison, we’ll highlight what separates the Gesture and Embody, which can ultimately allow you to make your mind up if one in all these chairs is that the best pick for you.
+That’s where we are available. we’ve got both chairs in our office and have extensive experience with each model.
+During this comparison, we’ll highlight what separates the Steelcase Gesture vs Embody.
+Which can ultimately allow you to make your mind up if one in all these chairs is that the best pick for you.

 Steelcase Gesture Office Chair